lnls-sirius/etherip-ioc/README.md

 docker-compose build <service_name>
 ```

 The build process will **not** execute the database generation scripts.
-This is a conscious choice and that aims to keep the content of the Docker container in sync with this repository.
+This is a conscious choice that aims to keep the content of the Docker container in sync with this repository.

 ## Executing the IOC